 Full Sun Plants for Chalky/ Alkaline Soil

 As well as thinking about soil type and texture when choosing full sun plants, it is also important to think about soil pH.
-Soil with be alkaline, neutral and acidic.
+Soil will be alkaline, neutral and acidic.
 And while you can alter and amend soil pH to a degree, it is best to choose plants that can cope well with conditions where you live, so that they can bloom and flower in the habitat.

 If your pH is between 7.1 and 8.0 then you are dealing with an alkaline soil.
 You can buy pH tester kits which will allow you to test the soil in your garden.
 If you are not sure whether you have alkaline soil, but do not wish to purchase a pH tester kit, you can also take some of your soil and place it in vinegar.
 If it froths up, it is high in lime and alkaline in nature.